Deep-Symmetry/beat-link-trigger/README.md

  <img align="right" width="275" height="250" alt="Beat Link Trigger"
       src="doc/modules/ROOT/assets/images/BeatLink-logo-padded-left.png">

-An application to trigger MIDI events when CDJs start playing tracks, play certain kinds of phrases, reach particular beats, or whatever else you can think of.
+An integration environment for DJ performances focused on bridging Pioneer DJ professional equipment to lighting, video, laser, and digital audio workstation software.
+Created as a way to trigger MIDI events when CDJs start playing tracks, play certain kinds of phrase, reach particular beats, etc., it has grown in many interesting directions thanks to requests from touring artists who wanted to do new and interesting things in their shows.
 Built using [beat-link](https://github.com/Deep-Symmetry/beat-link#beat-link).

 > ”It's a shame Pioneer doesn't support this project, even